The Surety of Jesus’ Resurrection

-Any 20th century person should believe in the resurrection of Jesus from the dead for the following reasons:
+Any person can believe in Jesus’ resurrection from the dead for the following reasons:

-- If Jesus remained dead, Why did Paul, who admitted that he was a fierce persecutor of the early Church, voluntarily die for his testimony, a fact which proves the sincerity of his belief (The Book of Acts and Josephus’ Antiquities of the Jews XX, ix, 1).
+- If Jesus remained in the grave, Why did Paul, who claimed that he was a strong persecutor of the early Church, voluntarily die for his testimony, a fact which gives evidence to the sincerity of his belief (The Book of Acts and Josephus’ Antiquities of the Jews XX, ix, 1).

-- If Jesus remained dead, how can you explain the sincerity of the disciples in preaching that Jesus rose from the dead even in the face of their own deaths?
+- If Jesus remained in the grave, how can you explain the sincerity of the disciples in preaching that Jesus rose from the dead even when facing their own deaths?
 Of the 11 disciples, only one died of old age—All the rest died as martyrs.
 According to the historical record (The Book of Acts 4:1-17; Pliny’s Letters to Trajan X, 97, etc) most believers could terminate their persecution and pain simply by giving up their faith.
 Instead, they chose to bear the suffering unto death.

-- If Jesus remained dead, why did 500 believers say He rose and that they saw Him alive (I Corinthians 15:6)?
+- If Jesus remained in the grave, why did 500 believers testify that He rose and that they saw Him alive (I Corinthians 15:6)?

-- If Jesus remained dead, how can you explain the trustworthiness of the witnesses?
+- If Jesus remained in the grave, how can you explain the trustworthiness of the witnesses?
 In the first century, their story was not proven wrong.

-- If Jesus remained dead, how can you explain the inability of the first century doubters to deal with the fact that He rose and give a different explanation to the empty tomb?
-All the authority of Rome and of the religious leaders in Jerusalem aimed at destroying the Christian faith.
-All they needed to do was to unearth the grave and to present the corpse.
-They didn’t.
+- If Jesus remained dead, how can you explain the inability of the first century doubters to deal with the fact that He rose and gave a different explanation to the empty tomb?
+All the power of Rome and of the religious leaders in Jerusalem tried to destroy the Christian faith.
+All they needed to do was to unearth the grave and to present the dead body.
+But they didn’t.

-- If Jesus remained dead, how can you explain the exceptional growth of the Christian church in the first 3 centuries?
+- If Jesus remained dead, how can you explain the amazing growth of the Christian church in the first 3 centuries?